Habtom1999/PyPlot/README.md

 7. export your notebook as HTML (a web page) for submission using the menu

 # Task
-1 On your machine, open the Jupyter Notebook for editing.
+1. On your machine, open the Jupyter Notebook for editing.
-2 Required: In your Markdown introduction, add a viewable, clickable link to your GitHub repo after your name.
+2. In your Markdown introduction, add a viewable, clickable link to your GitHub repo after your name.
 Build your brand and make your Markdown introduction clear and professional.
-3 Required: Use Markdown headings  (e.g. Question 1) to clearly show your content by each question number.
+3. Use Markdown headings  (e.g. Question 1) to clearly show your content by each question number.
-4 Complete the first task.
+4. Complete the first task.
-5 Execute the notebook.
+5. Execute the notebook.
 Commit and push to GitHub.
 Verify your notebook appears correctly.
-6 Complete the second task.
+6. Complete the second task.
-7 Execute the notebook.
+7. Execute the notebook.
 Commit and push to GitHub.
 Verify your notebook appears correctly.
-8 Work this way until all tasks have been completed.
+8. Work this way until all tasks have been completed.

 # Export to HTML and Finalize Repo
-1 Execute each notebook.
+1. Execute each notebook.
-2 After executing, export each notebook to HTML.
+2. After executing, export each notebook to HTML.
-3 Commit and push your HTML files to your GitHub repo along with the executed notebooks.
+3. Commit and push your HTML files to your GitHub repo along with the executed notebooks.
-4 Verify you have a professional README.md that introduces your GitHub repository and provides helpful information about your project.
+4. Verify you have a professional README.md that introduces your GitHub repository and provides helpful information about your project.

-Complete the tasks in the Python Notebook in this repository.
-To be submitted for credit, all changes must be committed and pushed to this repository (do not create your own repository unless instructed to on the course website).